 Pantelis Pantelidis was one of Greece’s most loved and popular singers.

-From a young age, Pantelidis began writing songs, which he filmed and sent to friends, who then posted them on Youtube, which ultimately went viral.
+Pantelidis from a young age began writing songs, which he filmed and sent to friends, who then posted them on Youtube, which ultimately went viral.

 Unlike most artists, the musical star had a huge fan base even before signing a record deal.